uarizona-fnsv/bootstrap/docs/components/modal.md

 ---
-name: Modal
+title: 'Modal'
-description: Use Bootstrap’s JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
+description: 'Use Bootstrap’s JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.'
+bootstrap-link: ''
 ---

-# Modal

-<p class="lead">Use Bootstrap’s JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.</p>

 Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.